 Giving accurate information about your shipment is a crucial part of any transportation process, especially regarding large equipment shipping.
 Precise examining your freight will help you choose the right transportation mode, freight carrier, and accurate pricing.
 Moreover, you’ll manage to avoid unwanted charges and fines.
 It is much faster and easier to navigate through the freight shipping process with all the necessary information.

 Packing and protection

 It is important to know that flatbed shipping doesn’t protect freight from weather conditions.
 If your freight is perishable or vulnerable to external factors like rain, wind, or snow, flatbed shipping won’t likely serve your needs.
 Properly packing your shipment is critical for safe transit.
 When choosing reliable protection, you drastically decrease your chances of shipment damage.
 You will need special packaging for equipment and machinery.
 Usually, you would choose crates.
-Some items may require anti-corrosion protection like vapor barriers or other types of advanced protection.
+Some items may require anti-corrosion protection like vapor barriers or other types of advanced packaging.
 Get to know the safety requirements for your freight to pack it accordingly.
 If you don’t know how to pack your freight, don’t hesitate to consult with your shipping partner.

 Finding the right shipping partner

 When it comes to shipping equipment, finding the right carrier for your freight is the key to a successful shipping process.
 The best option is to choose an experienced platform that has a variety of professional flatbed carriers and provides high-quality service for your shipping needs.
 GoShip online platform lets you instantly compare offerings from multiple carriers and choose the most suitable option.